 Finding the right kind of exercise for you

-To help you create an exercise routine you can stick to, it’s important that you spend your 30 minutes or more each day doing something you enjoy.
+To help you create an exercise routine you can stick to, it’s important that you spend 150-300 minutes or more each week doing something you enjoy.
 Walking, cycling, jogging, football, yoga, tai chi, pilates, dancing or even gardening.
 If you’re not sure what type of exercise you should do, ask your doctor or health care professional for advice.

 Good for the mind as well as the body